-The stock is trading on about 5.7x historic P/E and a 5.2% yield even after a recent rally in its share price.
+The stock looks to be very cheap, trading on about 5.7x historic P/E ratio and a 5.2% dividend yield even after a recent rally in its share price.

 Xinyi Energy

 Jean-Hugues bought a position in Xinyi Energy (xinyienergy.com) in May 2023 to replace apposition in wind developer China Longyuan Power Group, which was fully exited at the same time.
 The company is an operator of 36 solar farms with a total capacity of 3.3GW in Central, Eastern and Southern China.
 He feels that there is plenty of potential for it to expand its portfolio as China continues to transform its generation mix.
 1.7GW of Xinyi's existing solar farms are supported by feed-in-tariffs with the balance, including any new projects, subsidy-free.